 Posted By Discover Durham Staff

-If you enjoy outdoor activities, live music, cocktails, beer, and top-rated restaurants and accommodations, plan a weekend getaway to Durham and soak up the last rays of summer in those white shorts.
+If you enjoy outdoor activities, live music, cocktails, beer and top-rated restaurants and accommodations, plan a weekend getaway to Durham to soak up the last rays of summer in those white shorts.
 Laborious?
 Nope, not this weekend.
-We're making things as easy as possible with this list of Labor Day accommodations, events, and fun things to do!
+We're making things as easy as possible with this list of Labor Day accommodations, events and fun things to do!

 Enjoy Live Music, Events & Shows